In311 - Intro to databases

 in sqlite suffices to just type

-this creates the database imdb.db in the current directory.
+this creates the database imdb_raw.db in the current directory.
 It’s empty

 sqlite3